Alcester Road, corner of Reddings Road, Moseley. B13 8JR

 If you would like us to pray for you in a specific way, text PRAY, your name and prayer request to 07779034886.
 We also have FREE Bibles available!
 If you would like one, text BIBLE with your name and address to 07779034886.
 The Lord bless you!

-As Christians, while the future is uncertain, and the virus causes us concern and worry, in Jesus Christ we have a confidence, a hope and a peace.
+As Christians, while life brings many reasons for concern and worry, in Jesus Christ we have a confidence, a hope and a peace.
 Easter is coming up shortly, when we remember that Christ died for our sins, was buried and rose again (1 Cor 15) in triumph.
 If we come to Jesus Christ as our refuge and Saviour, confessing our sin and need of Him, then we can know our sins forgiven, and peace with God.
-We can know that the future is bright, and that our lives (the ups and the downs) are in His hands.
-While He is able to preserve us from the virus, we know that if it His will for us to suffer, He will be with us in our isolation and illness, comforting and strengthening.
+We can know that the future is bright; that our lives (the ups and the downs) are in His hands; and that He is with us.

 Please do feel free to contact us with any prayer request, however small, and we will pray for you.
 Contact Andy Mullan on 07779034886.
 If we humble our hearts, and turn to our God for help, His Word assures us that ‘God resists the proud, but gives grace to the humble’ (James 4v6).